Make stamps with FIMO clay to embellish fabric.

 5. After baking you wind up with not-perfectly-flat handmade stamps, so they'll work better on fabric than on paper!
 To test on fabric, I inked the stamps with regular stamping ink and stamped on cotton fabric.
 Brilliant!

-6. Find handmade stamp ideas at FIMO Stamps, Carving Eraser Stamps and Erasers=Stamps.
+6. Find handmade stamp ideas in the stamping category.
 Stamping ink is not typically permanent, so if you plan to wash/wear the fabric be sure to use appropriate ink/paint for fabric.

 Ideas for FIMO polymer clay stamps...

 - Stamp unique backgrounds for art journaling